Tooloop/Tooloop-OS-Website/content/Hardware/Computer.md

 - Min.
 3 GB of RAM
 - Min.
 25 GB of storage

-It will be diffucult to find a box with specs below those requirements and thus there is almost no hard limit on hardware.
+It will be difficult to find a box with specs below those requirements and thus there is almost no hard limit on hardware.